carpentries/instructor-training/_episodes/02-practice-learning.md

 because they don't yet have a model or framework to fit those facts into.
 In fact,
-presenting too many facts too soon can actually reinforce the incorrect mental model they've cobbled together.
+presenting too many facts too soon can actually reinforce their incorrect mental model.

 Most learners coming to Software/Data Carpentry lessons are novices, and do not have a strong mental model of the concepts we are teaching.
 Thus, our
 primary goal is *not*
-to teach the syntax of a particular programming language, or the detailed methods involved in doing research in a particular domain, but *to help them construct a working mental model* so that they have something to attach facts to.
-In other words, our goal is to teach people how to think about programming and data management (and about using computers in research more generally).
+to teach the syntax of a particular programming language, but *to help them construct a working mental model* so that they have something to attach facts to.
+In other words, our goal is to teach people *how to think* about programming and data management.

 ### The Importance of Going Slowly